zyedidia/micro/runtime/help/options.md

 # Options

-Micro stores all of the user configuration in its configuration directory.
+Micro stores all of the user configuration in its configuration directory, `$XDG_CONFIG_HOME/micro`.

-Micro uses the `$XDG_CONFIG_HOME/micro` as the configuration directory.
-As per the XDG spec, if `$XDG_CONFIG_HOME` is not set, `~/.config/micro` is used as the config directory.
+As per the XDG spec, if `$XDG_CONFIG_HOME` is not set, then `~/.config/micro` is used as the config directory.

-Here are the options that you can set:
+Here are the options that you can set (best viewed on [GitHub](https://github.com/zyedidia/micro/blob/master/runtime/help/options.md)):

 Option | Default Value | Description
 --- | --- | ---